Build This Now

 New: Sub-agents Claude spawns can now sit in the background.
 Hit Ctrl+B, and the main agent stays free for other chat.
 Results pop back up the moment they finish.
 Full walkthrough in the async workflows guide.

-For deeper orchestration patterns, see the sub-agent design notes.
+For deeper orchestration patterns, see Agent Patterns.

 Custom Sub-Agent Definitions